 We asked Bill to share his experience with fellow donors, and here’s what he had to say.

-“I had the privilege in October of accompanying Brent for a few days when he visited a Leprosy Mission New Zealand project in Addis Ababa, and was hugely impressed with the practicality of what has been accomplished thus far.
-From the distance of New Zealand it is very difficult to grasp the reality of a project's impact on a local community, and when the opportunity came up of adding three days in Addis onto my scheduled medical conference in Berlin, I was delighted to do so.
+“I had the privilege in October of accompanying Brent for a few days when he visited a Leprosy Mission New Zealand project in Addis Ababa and was hugely impressed with the practicality of what has been accomplished thus far.
+From a distance in New Zealand, it is very difficult to grasp the reality of a project's impact on a local community, and when the opportunity came up of adding three days in Addis to my scheduled medical conference in Berlin, I was delighted to do so.

 We visited firstly the established project of ENAPAL in Addis Ababa itself, and I was frankly surprised to see first-hand that it was a good deal more than grain mills.
 In a small and modest site surrounded by crowded alleyways and dwellings, and with numerous locals begging for survival, this group, with some assistance from New Zealand do seem to have a series of activities now providing work and a living for 45 people, enough income to give a modest "pension" to 30 older leprosy sufferers who would otherwise be begging, and provide for some 100 children to have schooling.

 The activities ranged from selling animal feed sent off to customers on donkeys, a small business grinding seeds to make cooking oil, a busy cafe for locals, kitchen cooking for the local cafe and also baking the injera staple, and of course the grain mills both for flour for the injera and retailing the flour.
 At the craft centre, we watched women with both leprosy and some with HIV spinning raw cotton and sewing and weaving.
 The warmth of the locals and their welcome to us was emotional for Brent and me, with many embraces.